CyberSource/cybersource-sdk-java/README.txt

    Name-Value pair Merchant and Transaction details.
    Command Line : mvn clean install or mvn test
   // This will run all the Test cases under this project.
+  Target URL and Merchant Details are hard coded in each Test Cases.
+  User can change the hard coded details and re-run the test case.

 TESTING THE XML SAMPLE